sypsyp97/Filter2Noise/README.md

 ## Abstract

 >Effective denoising is crucial in low-dose CT to enhance subtle structures and low-contrast lesions while preventing diagnostic errors.
 Supervised methods struggle with limited paired datasets, and self-supervised approaches often require multiple noisy images and rely on deep networks like U-Net, offering little insight into the denoising mechanism.
 To address these challenges, we propose an interpretable self-supervised single-image denoising framework---Filter2Noise (F2N).
 Our approach introduces an Attention-Guided Bilateral Filter that adapted to each noisy input through a lightweight module that predicts spatially varying filter parameters, which can be visualized and adjusted post-training for user-controlled denoising in specific regions of interest.
 To enable single-image training, we introduce a novel downsampling shuffle strategy with a new self-supervised loss function that extends the concept of Noise2Noise to a single image and addresses spatially correlated noise.
 On the Mayo Clinic 2016 low-dose CT dataset, F2N outperforms the leading self-supervised single-image method ([ZS-N2N](https://openaccess.thecvf.com/content/CVPR2023/papers/Mansour_Zero-Shot_Noise2Noise_Efficient_Image_Denoising_Without_Any_Data_CVPR_2023_paper.pdf)) by 4.59 dB PSNR while improving transparency, user control, and parametric efficiency.
 These features provide key advantages for medical applications that require precise and interpretable noise reduction.

+## News

+📢 **2025-07**: We have implemented a Mamba-based variant of Filter2Noise as an experimental alternative to the attention mechanism.
+However, preliminary results show that:
+- **More parameters**: The Mamba implementation uses significantly more parameters (~8x increase) compared to the lightweight attention-based approach
+- **Worse performance**: Initial testing indicates inferior denoising performance compared to the simple attention-based mechanism

 ## Method Overview